Table of Contents

 14. Epiphone Les Paul Custom – 800$

-The Epiphone Les Paul Custom is a more affordable rendition of the iconic Gibson Les Paul Custom, providing musicians with an opportunity to own a remarkable instrument without the premium price.
+The Epiphone Les Paul Custom is a more affordable rendition of the iconic Gibson Les Paul Custom, allowing musicians to own a remarkable instrument without the premium price.

 Key features